‘Leading legal scholars’ support the abortion campaign

-It is true that all the signatories are professors at law faculties – but their work is such that one must seriously question their professional and personal qualifications for this.
-Not only do they express themselves with extreme confidence on a matter that is essentially outside their field of expertise, but they also misquote and spread easily recognisable untruths.
-If this letter is meant to harness the academic reputation of the authors in support of the pro-abortion campaign, anyone who reads it carefully and has some (if only basic) knowledge of the matter will come to the opposite conclusion: these so-called ‘scholars’ are either fools or frauds, seeking to promote a political goal rather than sound legal arguments.
+It may be the case that all the signatories are professors at law faculties – but their output is such that one must seriously question their professional and characterial qualifications for this.
+Not only do they express themselves with extreme confidence on a matter that is essentially outside their field of expertise, but they also misquote and spread untruths that are easily recognisable for everyone.
+If this letter is meant to harness the prestige of the authors in support of the pro-abortion campaign, the sad conclusion that any serious-minded reader will draw that there has never been any comparable sell-out of academic reputation for the purpose of promoting an ideologically motivated political purpose.

-Here is the full text of the letter, with our comments in bold:
+Here is therefore the full text of the letter, with our comments in bold:

 Dear President von der Leyen,